-2.4.
-Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)
+- 2.4.
+Qualifications of the Program Director

-- 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Surgery or by the American Osteopathic Board of Surgery or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.b.
-The program director must possess current medical licensure and appropriate medical staff appointment. ^(Core) - 2.4.c.
-The program director must demonstrate ongoing clinical activity.
+The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
+(Core) - 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Thoracic Surgery, or subspecialty qualifications that are acceptable to the Review Committee.
 (Core)